rgeraldporter/avitext-parser/README.md

 ### Node import

-For modern ES6 systems, you can include via `import`
+For modern Babel setups, you can include via `import`

 ```
 import Parse from 'avitext-parse';